Canop/broot/website/docs/index.md

 * `<alt><enter>` to get back to the shell having `cd` to the selected directory
 * `:q` if you just want to quit (`<esc>` works too)

-# Never lose track of file hierarchy while you search:
+# Never lose track of file hierarchy while you search

 ![size](img/20190212-mycnf.png)